Local IMPACT Accelerator Application: Round 2 Full Application

 APPLICATION GUIDANCE

-Round 2 is the final application round for the Impact Accelerator.
-For those completing a Round 1 Full Application, there will not be another opportunity to apply if you are not awarded.
-For those completing a Round 2 LOI, there will not be a Round 3.
-Therefore, CEO strongly encourages all applicants to review the below bullets to ensure your application adheres to the Program GuidanceCEO also encourages all applicants to contact their regional coordinator for application support, and to begin working with them early in the application window.
-To ensure compliance with Accelerator program guidelines, please remember:
+Round 2 is the final application round for the Impact Accelerator and there will not be a Round 3.
+Therefore, CEO strongly encourages all applicants to review the below bullets and ensure your application adheres to the Program GuidanceCEO also encourages all applicants to contact their regional coordinator for Full Application support.
+Contact information is available on the IMPACT Accelerator webpage

 • Applicants should clearly identify the policy your jurisdiction is seeking to adopt, how the policy exceeds state and local requirements, and the mechanism in which it will be adopted by an elected body.
 CEO has listed 24 eligible policies (with relevant examples) in the program guidance and recommends adhering to one of these policy options.